I am a former Vietnam-era AF air navigator with degrees in History and Economics. Areas of interest include aviation and military history.

 In Canandaigua, New York a soldier who never returned from World War I continues to be remembered thanks to the continuing glow of a candle first placed in a window by his mother almost a century ago.

-Further Research Reveals a Surprising Twist on This Story
+Further Research Reveals a Surprising Twist

 One thing that always intrigued me was the fact that the name of the soldier was never mentioned even in the published accounts of the story.
 It should have been easy to find the soldier's given that he grew up in an elegant mansion in a small city.
 He was obviously the son of one of the city's leading families yet in all of the accounts about the son for whom the candle still glows all we know about this nameless individual is that he was a soldier (or aviator in some cases) who went off to fight in World War I and never returned.